Pax Labs: PAX 1

 Originally released in 2012, the PAX 1 was the first of the dry herb vaporizers to be sold by Ploom before the company became known as PAX Labs.

 PAX 2

 The second PAX vaporizer was released on March 10, 2015.
 This model of the PAX line featured a smaller design than the original device.

 PAX 3

-In November of 2016, the third PAX device was released.
-This was the first model to allow the use of both dry herbs and cannabis concentrates, and features wireless connectivity to smartphones via the PAX application.
+In November 2016, the third PAX device was released.
+This was the first model to allow the use of both dry herbs and cannabis concentrates (via use of a concentrate insert).
+The PAX 3 delivers the same temperature range as the PAX 2; from 360 to 420 °F. The PAX 3 offers improved temperature adjustability, down to the precise degree.
+The PAX 2 only offered four pre-determined temperature settings within this range.
+The PAX 3 features wireless connectivity to smartphones via the PAX application.

 PAX Era

 Released alongside the PAX 3 in late 2016, the PAX Era was the first cannabis vaporizer to use proprietary PAX Pod cartridges.
 Similar in design to PAX Labs' previous device, the Juul, the PAX Era uses food-grade polycarbonate cartridges which are filled with pure cannabis oil.
 Like the PAX 3 vaporizer, the PAX Era may be wirelessly connected to smartphones via the PAX application.